red-avtovo/muppet/README.md

 - `/switch` - Sends the switch command to all connected switcher clients
 - `/status` - Shows how many clients of each type are currently connected
 - `/getchatid` - Returns your chat ID (useful for configuring the AUTHORIZED_CHAT_ID)
+- `/callback` - Toggles callbacks from the client to the server to TG chat (default is disabled)

 ## Client Behavior